martinbros/9SegCounter/README.md

 **Display Functions**

-- 1 8-bit message: the display will update to show the sent number
+- 1 8-bit message: the display will update to show the sent number (Displayed number is not stored in memory)
 - 3 8-bit messages: set the RGB values of the digits to be displayed (Digit must be refreshed to update color)
 - 6 8-bit messages: set the RGB values of the tens place digit and then ones place digit (Digit must be refreshed to update color)

 **Memory Functions**

 - 2 8-bit message: The sent number is converted to a 16-bit EEPROM address pointer, the display will update to display the value stored in memory.
 - 4 8-bit messages: first 2 bytes are combined to a 16-bit EEPROM address pointer, third byte is the data to be stored in the EEPROM, the last byte is a throwaway
+- 5 8-bit messages: The entire EEPROM is filled with the contents of the first message, the remaining 4 messages are discarded

 ### GP1 Interface